blawson-bates/simEd/cran-comments.md

 ## Resubmission

+* Corrected missing "doi:" from DOI in DESCRIPTION.
+(Sorry for my oversight!)

+## Resubmission

 This is a resubmission to address CRAN feedback (V. Wimmer).
 All check results below are for this resubmission-to-feedback.
 In this resubmitted version I
 have: